 Favorite quote from the author:

 As a lawyer, he did many other things such as prosecuting the insider trading case against Martha Stewart and helping Rudy Giuliani in his crusade against the New York Mafia in the 1980s.
-Let’s just say he’s a man who isn’t short on interesting life stories.

 In his book, A Higher Loyalty: Truth, Lies, and Leadership, James Comey gives us a never-before-seen look into his life.
 We follow Comey from his upbringing as a bullied kid in New York through his long, high-profile career in government.

 From working to change the Bush administration’s surveillance and torture policies to overseeing Hillary Clinton’s email investigation and investigating the Trump campaign’s ties to Russia, he has been involved in some of the biggest cases of our recent history.
-He gives these stories and more, and shares what he has seen makes a truly effective leader through his vast experience.

 - Comey’s early life included bullies, work experience, and even getting robbed.